 The substantial majority of assets and liabilities reprice within one year.
 Accordingly, there is limited exposure to interest rate risk.
-The principal interest rate risk beyond one year, as set out in the asset and liability repricing profile, represents the investment of the Group's net free capital in fixed rate government securities.
-At 31st December 2021, the modified duration of these fixed rate securities was 3.52 (31st December 2020: 3.77).
+The interest rate risk beyond one year, as set out in the asset and liability repricing profile, mainly represents the investment of the Group's net free capital in fixed rate government securities.
+At 31st December 2022, the modified duration of these fixed rate securities was 4.43 (31st December 2021: 3.52).
 Modified duration represents the approximate percentage change in the portfolio value resulting from a 100 basis point change in yield.
-More precisely in dollar terms, the price value of a basis point of the fixed rate securities was US\$461,618 (31st December 2020: US\$266,000).
+More precisely in dollar terms, the price value of a basis point of the fixed rate securities was US\$667,271 (31st December 2021: US\$461,618).
+The Bank also has US\$400 million of unhedged term finance maturing in September 2025 contributing to a DV01 of US\$121,731.

-Based on the repricing profile at 31st December 2021, and assuming that the financial assets and liabilities were to remain until maturity or settlement with no action taken by the Group to alter the interest rate risk exposure, an immediate and sustained one per cent increase in interest rates across all maturities would result in an increase in net income before tax for the following year by approximately US\$34.2 million (31st December 2020: US\$31.9 million) and an increase in the Group's equity by US\$16.8 million (31st December 2020: US\$19.1 million).
+Based on the repricing profile at 31st December 2022, and assuming that the financial assets and liabilities were to rollover upon maturity or settlement with while maintaining a constant balance sheet, an immediate and sustained one per cent increase in interest rates across all maturities would result in an increase in net income before tax for the following year by approximately US\$37.3 million (31st December 2021: US\$34.2 million) and a decrease in the Group's equity by US\$35.5 million (31st December 2021: US\$16.8 million).
 The impact on the Group's equity represents the cumulative effect of the increase in interest rates over the entire duration of the mismatches in the repricing profile of the interest rate sensitive financial assets and liabilities.